Cardiovascular Risk Profile

 FAQ - More Frequently Asked Questions about the Test

-What is examined in the cardiovascular check?
+What is examined in the cardiovascular risk profile?

 Who is this test suitable for?

-How does the sample collection work?
+How does the sampling work?

 How long does it take to receive my results?